 Generally we both take a notebook and pen- essential for journaling, farkle scores, and future trip ideas.
 We always have a map and sometimes take a trail description if we’re not familiar with the area.
 I made some copies out of our Wind River Range hiking guide so we didn’t have to carry the whole book while we hiked.
 Don’t forget farkle!

 We love our trekking poles.
 They’re like having an extra pair of really long arms and are indispensable for stability and control when hiking up and over mountains.
 We definitely prefer the clippers vs. the screwers.
-I use a pair of Black Diamond similar to these.
-Greg is currently on the hunt for a new pair because his screwers finally bit it.
+I use a pair of Black Diamond clippers, and Greg recently bought a pair from Costco.
 The screwers seem to get filled with dirt and quickly lose the ability to adjust.
 Trekking poles are also very convenient for hanging things up to dry, away from the sap of trees.

 Headlamps should be #1 on this pertinent gear list.
 Hands-free illumination on the trail is a must.
 I use the Black Diamond Storm and Greg uses the Petzl Tikka.
 We both love ours and think it’s mighty important you love yours too.
 You never know when you’ll be hiking out in the dark.

 Fires aren’t always allowed in the backcountry, so check rules and regulations before you pack in extra hatchet weight.
 Greg made a big bunch of firestarters using dryer lint, paper egg cartons, and paraffin wax.
 We had some real ragers on this trip and loved every minute of them.